samarabbas/temporal-documentation-legacy/docs/03_concepts/01_workflows.md

 The default is `AllowDuplicateFailedOnly`.

 To distinguish multiple runs of a workflow with the same workflow ID, Temporal identifies a workflow with two IDs: `Workflow ID` and `Run ID`. `Run ID` is a service-assigned UUID.
-To be precise, any workflow is uniquely identified by a triple: `Domain Name`, `Workflow ID` and `Run ID`.
+To be precise, any workflow is uniquely identified by a triple: `Namespace`, `Workflow ID` and `Run ID`.

 ## Child Workflow